 But, what about I Corinthians 15:51? - Behold!
 I tell you a mystery.
-We shall not all sleep, but we shall all be changed, [ESV]
+We shall not all sleep, but we shall all be changed,

-Pre Tribulation Rapture
+Pre-Tribulation Rapture

 According to this view, the church will be raptured before the tribulation and will return with the Lord at the end of the tribulation to set up the millennial kingdom.
+There are three basic arguments to support this view.

-1. The tribulation is called "The great day of their (the one sitting on the throne and the lamb) wrath"

-for the great day of their wrath has come, and who can stand?
-(Revelation 6:17) [ESV]
+1. The tribulation is called "The great day of their (the one sitting on the throne and the lamb) wrath" for the great day of their wrath has come, and who can stand?
+(Revelation 6:17)

 As we noted earlier, believers who know the Son will be delivered from the wrath to come and to wait for his Son from heaven, whom he raised from the dead, Jesus who delivers us from the wrath to come.
-(1 Thessalonians 1:10) [ESV]
+(1 Thessalonians 1:10)

 The Greek word translated "delivers" is rhuomai, which means "to rescue by means of dragging or drawing to oneself."
 Also, the word translated "from" literally means "out of," not "in the midst of."
-And, note that believers are assured that God has not appointed us to wrath
+And, note that believers are assured that God has not destined us for wrath

-For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, (1 Thessalonians 5:9) [ESV]
+For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ, (1 Thessalonians 5:9)

-2. The risen Lord promised the church at Philadelphia that He would keep them from (Greek ek, which means "out of") the hour of temptation (trial), which shall come upon the whole world, to try them that dwell upon the earth."
-Also notice that they will be kept out of the "hour" or the "time" of temptation.
-Hence Christians will be nowhere on earth during that "time."

-Because you have kept my word about patient endurance, I will keep you from the hour of trial that is coming on the whole world, to try those who dwell on the earth.
-(Revelation 3:10) [ESV]

-3. Someone (the Holy Spirit) and something (the church or the Holy Spirit) must be removed before the man of sin (the Antichrist) is revealed.
-It is his covenant with Israel that marks the beginning of the seven year tribulation period.
+- 2. The risen Lord promised the church at Philadelphia that He would keep them from (Greek ek, which means "out of") the hour of temptation (trial), which shall come upon the whole world, to try them that dwell upon the earth."
+Notice that they will be kept out of the "hour" or the "time" of temptation.
+Therefore, Christians will be nowhere on earth during that "time." - Because you have kept my word about patient endurance, I will keep you from (out of) the hour of trial that is coming on the whole world, to try those who dwell on the earth.
+(Revelation 3:10) - 3.
+Someone (the Holy Spirit) and something (the church or the Holy Spirit) must be removed before the man of sin (the Antichrist) is revealed.
+It is his covenant with Israel that marks the beginning of the seven-year tribulation period.
+Here's how Paul presented it to the Christians in Thessalonica.